Chart Color Schemes

 Charnwood is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Charnwood, as per the latest Census evaluation, 87.1% of dwellings were houses with the remaining 12.9% comprising semi-detached properties, apartments and other types.
-This differs from the Australian Capital Territory's dwelling structure which had 63.3% houses and 36.7% other dwellings.
-Home ownership in Charnwood stood at 23.1%, with mortgaged dwellings accounting for 45.4% and rented ones making up 31.5%.
-The median monthly mortgage repayment in the area was $1,755, lower than the Australian Capital Territory average of $2,080.
-The median weekly rent figure in Charnwood was $380, compared to the Australian Capital Territory's $450.
-Nationally, Charnwood's mortgage repayments were below the Australian average of $1,863 while rents exceeded the national figure of $375.
+In Charnwood, as per the latest Census evaluation, 87.1% of dwellings were houses while 12.9% comprised semi-detached properties, apartments, and other types.
+In comparison, the Australian Capital Territory had 63.3% houses and 36.7% other dwellings.
+Home ownership in Charnwood stood at 23.1%, with mortgaged dwellings at 45.4% and rented ones at 31.5%.
+The median monthly mortgage repayment was $1,755, below the Australian Capital Territory average of $2,080.
+Median weekly rent in Charnwood was $380 compared to Australian Capital Territory's $450.
+Nationally, Charnwood's mortgage repayments were lower than the Australian average of $1,863 while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing